Full accident insurance included on every excursion booked on this website.

-Founded as a Roman city, in the Middle Ages Barcelona became the capital of the County of Barcelona.
-After merging with the Kingdom of Aragon, it continued to be an important city in the Crown of Aragon as an economical and administrative center of this Crown and the capital of the Principality of Catalonia.
-Besieged several times during its history, Barcelona has a rich cultural heritage and is today an important cultural center and a major tourist destination.
+Founded as a Roman city in the Middle Ages, Barcelona became the capital of the County of Barcelona.
+After merging with the Kingdom of Aragon, it continued to be an important city in the Crown of Aragon as an economical and administrative centre of this Crown and the capital of the Principality of Catalonia.
+Besieged several times during its history, Barcelona has a rich cultural heritage and is today an important cultural centre and a major tourist destination.

-It is one of the world’s leading tourist, economic, trade fair and cultural centers, and its influence in commerce, education, entertainment, media, fashion, science, and the arts all contribute to its status as one of the world’s major global cities.
-It is a major cultural and economic center in southwestern Europe, 24th in the world (before Zürich, after Frankfurt) and a financial center.
+It is one of the world’s leading tourist, economic, trade fair, and cultural centres and its influence in commerce, education, entertainment, media, fashion, science, and the arts all contribute to its status as one of the world’s major global cities.
+It is a major cultural and economic centre in southwestern Europe, 24th in the world (before Zürich, after Frankfurt), and a significant financial centre.

 Especially remarkable is the work of architect Antoni Gaudí, which can be seen throughout the city.
 His best-known work is the immense but still unfinished church of the Sagrada Família, which has been under construction since 1882 and is still financed by private donations.
 As of 2007, completion is planned for 2026.